stanfordnlp/dspy/components-in-dspy/data-handling/examples.md

 # Examples in DSPy

-Like tranditional ML, working in DSPy involves training sets, development sets, and test sets.
-Unlike, say, deep learning, you usually need far fewer labels (if any) to use DSPy effectively.
+Working in DSPy involves training sets, development sets, and test sets.
+This is like traditional ML, but you usually need far fewer labels (or zero labels) to use DSPy effectively.

-The "core" data type for data in DSPy is `Example`.
+The core data type for data in DSPy is `Example`.
+You will use **Examples** to represent items in your training set and test set.

 DSPy **Examples** are similar to Python `dict`s but have a few useful utilities.
-A major sub-class of `Example` is `Prediction`, which is the return type of DSPy modules.
+Your DSPy modules will return values of the type `Prediction`, which is a special sub-class of `Example`.

-**Analogy**: DSPy `Example` is a core data type much the same way that Pandas has dataframes or PyTorch has Tensors.

 ## Creating an `Example`

 When you use DSPy, you will do a lot of evaluation and optimization runs.
-Your individual datapoints will be of type `Example`.
-Here's an example to illustrate:
+Your individual datapoints will be of type `Example`:

 ```python
 qa_pair = dspy.Example(question="This is a question?", answer="This is an answer.")